African American Christianity during Slavery

-Early Conversions
+Early conversions

-Some slaves were already Christian before colonization, particularly Catholics from the Congo and others were Muslim.
+Some slaves were already Christian before colonization, as the Bakongo people of Central-Africa had converted to Catholicism shortly after Portuguese contact in the late-15th century.
+Others were Muslim from West-Africa, such as the Mandinka, Fulani, and Wolof.
 Edmund Ruffin believed that slaves who came from Africa rarely became Protestant Christians, and the significant numbers of conversions started with the first generation born in America.

 Protestant Christianity was the dominant religion of Colonial America and then the United States, including the slaveholding areas and the individual planters.
 Slaves learned about Western Christianity by attending services led by a white preacher or supervised by a white person.
 Slaveholders often held prayer meetings at their plantations.
 In the South, until the Great Awakening, most Christian slaveholders were Anglican.
 In praise settings where whites supervised by worship and prayer, they used Bible stories that reinforced people's keeping to their places in society, urging slaves to be loyal and to obey their masters.
 In the 19th century, Methodist and Baptist chapels were founded in many of the smaller communities and common planters.

 The Anglican Society for the Propagation of the Gospel in Foreign Parts which was founded in 1701, concentrated more on slaves within the West Indies, which had a certain amount of success in South Carolina.
 Leadership roles for slaves were often restricted in Episcopalian churches.
 "Episcopal congregations accepted slaves and free African-Americans as subordinate members, kept African-Americans segregated, and saw black members as suitable objects for mission work but unsuitable for leadership.
 Abolitionist propaganda portrayed low rates of church participation by slaves, although W. E. B. Du Bois used church records to estimate that about one in six slaves was owned to a denomination, which was about equal to Southern white participation.

 Following slave revolts in the early 19th century, including Nat Turner's Rebellion in 1831, Virginia passed a law requiring African American congregations to meet only in the presence of a white minister.
 Other states similarly restricted on exclusively African American churches or large groups of Black Americans in large groups unsupervised by white individuals.
 Nevertheless, Black Baptist congregations in cities grew rapidly, and their members numbered several hundred each before the American Civil War.
 While mostly led by freedmen, most members were slaves.